Claude Frédéric t'Serclaes, Count of Tilly: Early Wars

 In 1672, during the Rampjaar, he was stationed in The Hague with a number of horsemen.
 There he tried to stop the murder of Cornelis de Witt and Johan de Witt by an angry mob, but was ordered to retreat.
 An order he very reluctantly followed.
 "I will obey," Tilly spoke, "but now the De Witts are dead men."
 It is possible that Tilly enlarged his role in this event during the Second Stadtholderless Period, but if true, this controversial incident seems to indicate that the lynching was prepared by Orangists from higher up and was not a spontaneous affair.
 Tilly would harbor anti-orangist feelings for the rest of his life.
 This while most of the officers and soldiers in the army were Orangists.

 In 1673, under the orders of de Fariaux, he took part in the defence of Maastricht against Louis XIV and was seriously wounded.
 In 1674, serving under William of Orange, he was again seriously wounded at Seneffe.
 After the battle, where he fought for two hours before being wounded by a shot to the face, the bullet lodging in his neck for the rest of his life, Count Tilly was left among the fallen, his rich attire and weapons stripped by looters.
 By chance, the steward of William of Orange passed by, noticing signs of life in the wounded count, though he remained unrecognized.
 Orders were swiftly given to transport him to a hospital in Mons, where he lingered for three days, teetering between life and death, receiving care as an unknown soldier due to his lack of identification and stripped possessions.
 It wasn't until a rosary bearing his coat of arms was found that his true identity was revealed.
 When he was recognized, he received proper treatment and, in due time, recovered to resume his military duties.

 In 1675 he was present at the capture of Binche and the next year he took part in the Siege of Maastricht.
 At the Battle of Cassel, in 1677, Count Tilly successfully safeguarded seven battalions of infantry and two cavalry companies by decisively defeating six squadrons of elite French cavalry, compelling them to retreat in disarray.
 In addition to capturing multiple French officers during the same encounter.
 In 1678 at the Battle of Saint-Denis; Tilly took part in the attack on Casteau.
 Despite sustaining injuries, his brave conduct warranted his promotion to colonel of a regiment of cavalry.

 In the following Nine Years' War he was present at the battle of Walcourt.
 In 1691, promoted to major general, his rear-guard of cavalry, consisting of just 3,000 men, was attacked in the Battle of Leuze by a larger force under Villars and Marsilly.
 The fight went badly for the Allied cavalry until reinforcements under Hendrik van Nassau-Ouwerkerk eventually managed to push the French back.
 In 1692 he fought at the Battle of Steenkerque.
-Tree years later he was made lieutenant general of the cavalry.
+Three years later he was made lieutenant general of the cavalry.